Malawi: Geography

-In the mountainous sections of Malawi surrounding the Rift Valley, plateaus rise generally 3000 to 4000 ft above sea level, although some rise as high as 8000 ft in the north.
+In the mountainous sections surrounding the Rift Valley, plateaus rise generally 3000 to 4000 ft above sea level, although some rise as high as 8000 ft in the north.
 To the south of Lake Malawi lies the Shire Highlands, gently rolling land at approximately 3000 ft above sea level.
 In this area, the Zomba and Mulanje mountain peaks rise to respective heights of 7000 and 10000 ft.

-Malawi's capital is Lilongwe, and its commercial centre is Blantyre, with a population of over 500,000 people.
+Malawi's capital is Lilongwe, and its commercial centre is Blantyre, with a population of over 500,000 people in 2006.
 Malawi has two sites listed on the UNESCO World Heritage List.
 Lake Malawi National Park was first listed in 1984, and the Chongoni Rock Art Area was listed in 2006.

 Malawi's climate is hot in the low-lying areas in the south of the country and temperate in the northern highlands.
 The altitude moderates what would otherwise be an equatorial climate.
 Between November and April, the temperature is warm with equatorial rains and thunderstorms, with the storms reaching their peak severity in late March.
 After March, the rainfall rapidly diminishes, and from May to September, wet mists float from the highlands into the plateaus, with almost no rainfall during these months.